dubway420/paper/paper.md

 We simulate the evolution of BBOA over W Africa using John's mod

+# Figures
+Figures only go at the end in a draft paper.

 # Methodology
 We compared simulations from John's model (Smith et al 2005) with our measurements.